bombe-match/bombe-match.github.io/docs/Rules/EDR.md

 }
 ```

-Each answer submission must include a `secret`.
+- Every submission must include your `secret` (obtained after signup on the contest website).
-You will get a `secret` after you signup on our contest website.
+- Answers can be submitted only once.

-Answers can only be submitted once.
+## What to detect

-## Malware Name Format
+- Malware filename format: `BOMBE_EDR_FLAG_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`

-Malware name is: `BOMBE_EDR_FLAG_xxx`, where `xxx` is a combination of 32 digits and letters.
+  where the suffix is 32 alphanumeric characters.

-There will be many other normal programs with the same above format as filenames in the environment.
-EDR must find the malware among them.
+- The environment contains many decoys following the same naming pattern.
+Your EDR must identify the real malware among them.

 ## Prohibitions

-- Tampering with or making the target file unreadable.
+- Tampering with, renaming, or making target files unreadable.
 - Causing a system blue screen (BSOD).
-- Destroying the system environment, causing the program to be unable to execute.
+- Damaging the system environment such that programs cannot execute.
 - Interrupting network connections.

-## Victory Conditions
+## Victory conditions

-Find the malware in the environment and submit the malware name to the specified API.
+Successfully find the malware and submit its filename to the submission API with the correct `secret`.